Nature, culture and history

 The lava tubes were well recognised in the area by the late 1800s—becoming features of interest and receiving intermittent, unmanaged visitation.
 Before becoming a national park, Undara was part of a large pastoral station, known as Rosella Plains.
-The station belonged to the Collins family and was named after the native rosella plants, of which seven species are found in the national park.
+The station belonged to the Collins family and was named after the native rosella plants, of which 7 species are found in the national park.
 Relics of pastoral activity include a wooden fork whip used for water extraction at the Fifteen Mile Spring and an assortment of corrugated iron/pole and concrete/pole sheds at Yaramulla.
-The Collins family now runs Undara Experience from a property adjacent to the park.

 - There are currently no park alerts for this park.